ABB155 Property Law and Land Use Planning

 Overview

-- receive feedback on your learning as you progress toward the development of knowledge, understanding, skills and attitudes (formative assessment);
+- receive feedback on your learning as you progress toward the development of knowledge, understanding, and skills (formative assessment); and

 - demonstrate your learning to achieve a final grade (summative assessment).